Skip to main content

 d.
 Other specific tests

 Your GP may ask you to time the interval between penetration and ejaculation (the intravaginal ejaculation latency time, IELT) using a stopwatch.
-A latency time of less than 1 minute is regarded as abnormal.
+A latency time of one minute or less, occurring more than 75% of the time, is regarded as abnormal.

 The cause of premature ejaculation is unknown; it appears unrelated to performance anxiety, hypersensitivity of the penis or nerve receptor sensitivity

 Premature ejaculation may have a genetic tendency, running in some families.
-It is also associated with prostate inflammation (prostatitis), thyroid disorders, emotional disorders and previous traumatic sexual experiences.
+It is also associated with prostate inflammation (prostatitis), thyroid disorders, emotional or pyschological disorders and previous traumatic sexual experiences.

 What treatments are available?

-Psychosexual counselling, cognitive behavioural therapy (CBT) and other associated techniques form the cornerstone of managing this condition and may help men with less troublesome premature ejaculation but, in most men, the mainstay of long-term treatment is with drugs
+Psychosexual counselling, mindfulness therapy, cognitive behavioural therapy (CBT) and other associated techniques form the cornerstone of managing this condition, and may help men with less troublesome premature ejaculation.
+Numbing agents such as sprays or creams can also be used.
+Often, the mainstay of long-term treatment is a combination of drugs & behavioural therapy

 Most patients can be managed in general practice without the need for urological referral.
-If you have troublesome erectile dysfuncton (impotence) as well, your GP may ask you to consult a urologist.
+If you have troublesome erectile dysfunction (impotence) as well, your GP may ask you to consult a urologist.

 Psychosexual counselling